danielharrell/open-eyes-lect-2017-18/Open.md

 "open" with such great scope, and as if it were already understood.

-It might also explain our reliance on negation to show that understanding.
-For how can we catch our eyes open in speech, but to say that they are *not* what they see, yet also *not* what they are when closed, as we could say the same of what we are *not*, in being awake rather than asleep.
-Yet if there were nothing more to say about being open but what it isn't, then how is being open anything at all, or something rather than nothing?
+It might also explain our reliance on negation.
+For how can we catch our eyes open in speech, but to say that they are *not* what they see, yet also *not* what they are when closed; as we could say the same of what *we* are not, in being awake rather than asleep.
+Yet if there is nothing more to say, then how is being open anything at all---or something rather than nothing?

 Or to ask this question in
 the form that will guide me in my